 Load testing remains – perhaps surprisingly – a critical challenge for even the largest firms.
 Banks are still learning the hard way that sites can suddenly crash due to unexpected loads, and that users can leave if the site performs slowly.
 So what are the critical load events; how can they be forecast and mapped and what is the best practice in testing apps?
 Our panel offers their perspectives on the challenges financial firms face and the opportunity they have to improve QA with the cloud-based data and test environments that are dramatically improving the range of load testing.
 Just as importantly – when is load testing not required?

 Speaker: Rich Jordan, Test Engineering Manager - Nationwide

 How do you transform testing at scale in an enterprise?
 This was the challenge facing Nationwide, the world’s largest building society when it embarked on its digital transformation programme.
-This session will explain how Rich set out to reduce costs and improve app delivery by modernising testing, and how his team benchmarked its success in terms of continuous delivery and quality.
-The presentation will cover the decisions Rich made on tooling for automation and service virtualization, and how they developed non-functional test engineering as a centralised service (including performance and security testing).
-It will also discuss how his team chose its strategic partners and made decisions on onshore and offshore resources.
+This session will explain how Nationwide set out to reduce costs and accelerate delivery by modernising testing, and how its team benchmarked its success in terms of continuous delivery and quality.
+The presentation will cover the challenges Nationwide face, and strategies they’ve adopted to overcome them to achieve greater automation and a better understanding of quality.

 Most financial firms measure their cost and the effort they invest in quality assurance but they find it challenging to measure returns.
 In this session, we will organise each table to discuss this core challenge for 10 minutes, and a moderator for each one will report back to the room to share and debate the insights produced.